Sydney New Year's Eve: 2015–2019

 The theme for 2018–19 was "The Pulse of Sydney", reflected by new pyrotechnic effects that "[pulsate] in dramatic new shapes", and colour effects that "[move] across the display rather than the traditional explosion from the centre of the firework".
 The show used 8.5 tonnes of pyrotechnics, and also contained a segment paying tribute to American singer Aretha Franklin (who died in August 2018).

-Ahead of the 2019–20 edition, organisers unveiled a new visual identity and branding for the event (in place of an annual theme) designed by Garbett Design.
+Ahead of the 2019–20 edition, organisers unveiled a new visual identity and branding for the event, designed by Garbett Design.

 There were calls to cancel the fireworks due to the extreme bushfires across the country, with a petition proposing for their budget to be reallocated to disaster relief purposes.
 The fires had prompted cancellations and postponements of fireworks celebrations in other areas.
 The City of Sydney stated that the fireworks would go on as scheduled, but that "if a total fire ban is declared, we will continue to liaise with NSW Government agencies and the NSW Rural Fire Service to determine the safest way to proceed with the event".
 Fireworks director Fortunato Foti was to also be consulted in the event of high winds.
 The Rural Fire Service, which granted an exemption to the fire ban for the show, stated that it did not expect "catastrophic" conditions to return on New Year's Eve.
-Highs of 40°C (104°F) were forecast for western Sydney, and special air quality statements were issued in relation to the event.
+Highs of 40 °C (104 °F) were forecast for western Sydney, and special air quality statements were issued in relation to the event.

 Sydney officials stated that it would be infeasible to cancel the show, as it would be disruptive to tourists and local business, much of the budget had already been spent, and that there would be "little practical benefit for affected communities".
 The event's head of audience Tanya Goldberg added that an Australian Red Cross charity appeal would be promoted throughout the event and telecast.
 Goldberg explained that "the one thing that will help those communities is to go ahead with the event and leverage the power of it to drive people to donate".